mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 # Fukanzazengi: Dogen's Universal Recommendation for Zazen – Talk 3
 ## June 11, 1979 Dharma Talk by Dainin Katagiri Roshi
 ### Transcribed by Kikan Michael Howard
+#### Description: Katagiri Roshi examines the meaning of the line “from the first, dullness and distraction are struck aside” from another angle.
+He talks about three different kinds of zazen (sitting meditation), and why shikantaza is not a means to an end.
+He also explains what it means to accumulate merit and virtue, how to understand and work with past karma, and why we have to aim at the life after next life.
+There is a story about a commando who visited the Zen Center.
+Also: what to do when death taps your back.

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/fukanzazengi-lecture-3" target="_blank">Listen to the original recording</a>